[first version 11 June 2013, latest revision 13 February 2021]

 SIGPLAN: ACM Special Interest Group on Programming Languages

 The POPL steering committee for the period from POPL X to POPL X+1 consists of:

 The Chair of the Steering Committee elected for three years

-Three elected Members at Large serving overlapping three year terms, with one replaced each year.
+Three elected Members at Large serving three year terms (which can overlap).
 One of the Members at Large serves as Industrial Relation chair

 The General and PC chairs for POPLs X-1, X, and X+1

 In addition to the above formal members, the general and PC chairs for POPL X+2 are typically invited to participate in most SC discussions.

 The General Chair for year X+2 is selected by the SC for year X, subject to the approval of the EC.
 The General Chair selects the PC chair.
 The General and PC chairs select other members of the OC.

 In recent years, POPL’s “junior” OC members (Treasurer, Publicity, Student Events, Co-located Events) have held three year terms to provide continuity, and have generally chosen their own successors, in consultation with the SC.
 The General and PC chairs may at their discretion appoint other members of the OC.
 The General Chair must select the PC chair as early as possible and, in any case, early enough to allow PC Chair of POPL X+2 to sit in the PC of POPL X+1.

 The conference venue is chosen by the General Chair, in consultation with the SC.
 In general, we will strive to identify venues that reflect the diversity of the POPL community.